 Candidates should have excellent academic records and defined research interests related to early childhood health, learning, and behavior.
 Priority will be given to candidates whose work aligns with the Center’s mission, crosses disciplinary boundaries, and offers promising new thinking in support of the healthy development of children and their families.

 “This collaboration between the Novak Djokovic Foundation and the Center on the Developing Child at Harvard University … will strengthen the body of research in early childhood development and education and ensure we nurture the next generation of leaders in this field.”

 How to Apply

-Applications for the 2017-18 academic year are no longer being accepted.
+Applications for the 2018-19 academic year will be available in Fall 2017.
 For additional questions, please see our Application FAQs.

 About the Novak Djokovic Foundation

 Founded in 2007, the Novak Djokovic Foundation is a global organization that champions and invests in early childhood education with a focus on Serbia, a country where only one in two children has access to preschool education.
 It was founded on the belief that early education can transform the lives of children as well as entire communities.
 For more information about the Foundation, please visit: www.novakdjokovicfoundation.org/about